mscott77/startup/README.md

 added reactivity to all components of the app including:
 - [x] ability to login
+    -[x] ability to see account information in settings page
 - [x] placeholder for profanity filter
+    - [x] placeholder reactivity to 'permanently block' users who use profanity
 - [x] ability to play the game
 - [x] placeholder for suggestion "chatroom"